 Perhaps little wonder that a colleague asked "Listen kid!
 They haven't got you back in the nut ward again?" especially as Oddball was literally barking down the phone-line at him.
 He had a repertoire of canine impressions at his disposal.

-Peace in the Kaftan War
+Peace in the Kaftan

 He was a man before his time, a Vietnam G.I. even before the Korean War broke out.
 His anachronistic style of centre-parted long hair and beatnik beard wouldn't have seemed out of place in a 60's newsreel.
-Whether jivin in a smoke-filled haze at Woodstock or hanging out with the peace marchers at the Washington Monument you knew he would fit in with the cool crowd.
+Whether jivin in a smoke-filled haze at Woodstock or hanging out with the peace marchers at the Washington Monument you knew he would fit in with the hip crowd.

 But instead of threaded beads he had his dog-tags around his neck.
-No kaftan upon his shoulders either as sported a leather flying jacket with matching hat.
+No kaftan upon his shoulders either as he sported a leather flying jacket with matching hat.
 Exuding a sartorial nonchalance and strolling cool you could never picture him drilling on a parade ground in standard issue.

 But warfare required the individualistic outlook of the mavericks with unconventional ideas and tactics for the warfare of the 1940s.
 Oddball was one of them.
-He was the last buccaneer of the Armoured Division and a rock n' roll renegade.
+He was the last buccaneer of the Armored Division and a rock n' roll renegade.

 He even introduced the psychedelically inspired idea of firing tins of paint at the Germans through the barrel of his gun.
 A splash of colour to alleviate the grim reality of war.
 He was ahead of Jackson Pollock on that score.

 Certainly Kelly was the leader of the pack but without Oddball and his motley gang their mission would never have been accomplished.
 Of course that ignoble pursuit was to drive through the front-lines and plunder a huge pile of gold from a French bank.